galaxy001/gfwtools/Help.md

 ============
 Shadowsocks is a cross-platform tunnel proxy which can help you get through firewalls.

-iOS version has two features.
+This iOS version is for **non-jailbroken devices**.
+It has two features.

 1. As a web browser
 2. As a global PAC proxy, with some limitations